sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/03_composite_data_types.md

 idMap := map[string]int{"joe": 123}
 ```

-This creates a map with one key-value pair, mapping the key "joe" to the value `123`.
+> This creates a map with one key-value pair, mapping the key "joe" to the value `123`.

-## Accessing and Modifying Maps

-### Accessing Values

 You can retrieve the value associated with a key using subscript notation: